Mechazawa/REDBetter-crawler/README.markdown

     password =
     data_dir =
     torrent_dir =
+    formats = flac, v0, 320, v2, aac

-The username and password are your What.CD login credentials.
-The data\_dir is the directory where your downloads are stored.
-The torrent\_dir is the directory where torrents should be created (e.g., your watch directory).
+`username` and `password` are your What.CD login credentials.
+`data\_dir` is the directory where your downloads are stored.
+`torrent\_dir` is the directory where torrents should be created (e.g., your watch directory). `formats` is a list of formats that you'd like to support (so if you don't want to upload AAC, just remove it from this list).

 You should end up with something like this: